 Quality of Materials

 The best family camping tents are meant to be used, and if you’re constantly concerned about a pole breaking or a seam tearing, then you haven’t purchased the right 5 person tent.
-You should always look for a thicker fabric like a denier rating over 50.
+You should always look for a thicker fabric like a denier rating higher than 60.
 This will help ensure that high wind and heavy use won’t tear the fabric after one weekend.

 As for waterhead rating, the minimum rating you should even consider purchasing is 1200mm.
 This is generally considered the lowest “waterproof” rating and anything less than that is going to be closer to “water resistant.”
 The higher the number the better, although the 1200mm mark is generally considered adequate for most tents.